benoitc/gaffer/docs/getting-started.rst

   processes have the same order.

-Sometimes you also want to pass a custom environnement to your process.
+Sometimes you also want to pass a custom environment to your process.
 This is done by creating a special configuration section named ``env:processname``.
-Each environmenets sections are prefixed by ``env:``.
+Each environment sections are prefixed by ``env:``.
 For example to pass a special PORT environment variable to dummy::